Discover old and new favourites in Africa

 Tanzania is also an ideal option for those who wish to combine a safari with time to relax on a beach.
-Zanzibar is only 20 kilometres off Tanzania’s coast and offers beautiful sandy beaches, spices plantations and ancient towns.
+Zanzibar is only 20 kilometres (12 miles) off Tanzania’s coast and offers beautiful sandy beaches, spices plantations and ancient towns.

 Bogani Lodge and Tented Camp, Kenya

 Although Kenya is largely known for safaris, we are excited that the brochure introduces the chance to see another side of the country, with a stay at Bogani to the north of the Masai Mara.

 Cultural immersion and community development are at the heart of a stay here.
 Unlike any of Kenya’s other camps, Bogani offers the opportunity to join in with village activities and learn about local customs and traditions.
 At the same time you contribute to the long-term efforts to make villages self-sufficient by improving education and breaking poverty cycles.

 You can also join Audley Founder Director Craig Burkinshaw on a ten-day small group trip that lets you get involved in community projects as well as enjoying game drives in search of the Big Five.